Blogpost · March 19, 2026

 • Self-hosted open-source models where you control inference.

-• Custom output formats beyond JSON (SQL, code, DSLs).
+• Custom output formats beyond JSON (SQL, code, domain-specific languages).

 Comparison: Structured Output Methods